Sebastian-ehrig/Earthquake_damage_estimation/README.md

     ├── models             <- Models generated.
     │   └── Model adjustments    <- Contains log-files for keeping track of model refinements.
     │
-    ├── reports            <- Generated analysis as csv.
+    ├── reports            <- Contains reports in html format as well as csv-files keeping track │                         of all the analysis that have been perfomed.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
     │